christophhoeppke/maxnodf/cran-comments.md

   nestedness (7:43)

 These are technical terms that are spelled correctly.

-There was 1 additional NOTE for Windows (devel):

   * checking for non-standard things in the check directory ...
 NOTE Found the following files/directories: